matteoschmelzer/wobblyFriendships/README.md

 ## Limitations / future directions
+The following are not part of the preregistration as formatted on [*AsPredicted.org*](https://aspredicted.org/index.php).

 ### enhanced demographics
 For a follow up replication of the basic setup, we would aim to collect more detailled demographics, to more reliably analyse differences in the success rate and language and gesture use of participants.